wookiehangover/domnode-filestream/readme.md

-# dominode-filestream
+# domnode-filestream
 A node-style streaming FileReader

-As suggested by Max Ogden's [dominode](https://github.com/maxogden/dominode/), this is a streaming implementation of the HTML5 [FileReader API](http://www.w3.org/TR/FileAPI/#FileReader-interface).
+As suggested by Max Ogden's [domnode](https://github.com/maxogden/domnode/), this is a streaming implementation of the HTML5 [FileReader API](http://www.w3.org/TR/FileAPI/#FileReader-interface).
 See the dominode readme for more details about why this is cool.
 If you're still